 Recipient of the Marilyn Askin Lifetime Achievement Award from the New Jersey State Bar Association’s Elder and Disability Law Section, Donald D. Vanarelli is a Certified Elder Law Attorney, and a member of the Council of Advanced Practitioners of the National Academy of Elder Law Attorneys.
 Mr. Vanarelli is also an Accredited Veterans Attorney and an Accredited Professional Mediator.
 He has successfully litigated cases in New Jersey’s Supreme Court and in federal court.
 Mr. Vanarelli represents seniors, the disabled and their families in estate planning, financing long-term medical care, nursing home issues, qualifying for Supplemental Security Income, Medicaid and other public benefits, special needs planning, and litigation, including probate, elder abuse and guardianship lawsuits.

-Located in Westfield, New Jersey, the Law Office of Donald D. Vanarelli provides a broad range of legal services for seniors, the disabled and their families.
+Located in Westfield, New Jersey, Vanarelli & Li, LLC provides a broad range of legal services for seniors, the disabled and their families.
 The law firm guides clients through complex legal areas including public benefits planning, trial advocacy and court procedures, the administrative process, as well as estate and gift tax laws.

 - Affordable Care Act